Forms, File Uploads and Security with Node.js and Express — SitePoint

 Always use the escaped output

-<%= value %> when dealing with user submitted values.
-Only use raw outputs when you’re sure that’s is safe to do so.
+<%= value %> when dealing with user-submitted values.
+Only use raw outputs when you’re sure that it’s safe to do so.

 File Uploads